alecF2/alecF2/README.md

 # 	Hi, I'm Alec 👋

-I'm a developer who likes to code and build new things using fun new technologies.
+I'm a full stack developer who likes to code and build new things using fun new technologies.

 ## My favorite technologies and/or frameworks are...